lewisccx/Team2/README.md

    7. There is a "delay" time when change between scenes.
    8. When user has changed to quiz scene, the game scene is not on pause state.

 ## Limitation
    1. There is no traffic rule implemented in the game
    2. VR-riding currently only supports android mobile
+   3. Player's Phone has to be in left screen orientation

 ## Feedbacks
    1. Implement a score system to allow player knows his statistics